qupath/qupath-docs/docs/advanced/exporting_annotations.rst

       .multichannelOutput(true)  // If true, each label is a different channel (required for multiclass probability) .build()

-  // Create an exporter that requests corresponding tiles from the original & labelled image servers new TileExporter(imageData)
+  // Create an exporter that requests corresponding tiles from the original & labeled image servers new TileExporter(imageData)
       .downsample(downsample)     // Define export resolution
-      .imageExtension('.jpg')     // Define file extension for original pixels (often .tif, .jpg, '.png' or '.ome.tif') .tileSize(512)              // Define size of each tile, in pixels .labeledServer(labelServer) // Define the labelled image server to use (i.e. the one we just built) .annotatedTilesOnly(false)  // If true, only export tiles if there is a (labelled) annotation present .overlap(64)                // Define overlap, in pixel units at the export resolution .writeTiles(pathOutput)     // Write tiles to the specified directory
+      .imageExtension('.jpg')     // Define file extension for original pixels (often .tif, .jpg, '.png' or '.ome.tif') .tileSize(512)              // Define size of each tile, in pixels .labeledServer(labelServer) // Define the labeled image server to use (i.e. the one we just built) .annotatedTilesOnly(false)  // If true, only export tiles if there is a (labeled) annotation present .overlap(64)                // Define overlap, in pixel units at the export resolution .writeTiles(pathOutput)     // Write tiles to the specified directory